SofiaSaeedAhmed/Brick-Breaker-Game/README.md

 **2- New BallInitializer.java file made**

 `Main.java` had a `initBall()` method called in `public void start(Stage primaryStage) throws Exception` section and initialized further in the code.
-I separated this into a different file called `BallInitializer(),java`.
+I separated this into a different file called `BallInitializer().java`.
 Moreover the `xBall` and `yBall` calculations are now done in the main method where `initBall()` was called before instead of putting them in the `BallInitializer.java` class.
 This was done because if I coded that in the separate class, the ball was dropping from the very top instead of dropping from the center and above the paddle.

+**Purpose:** Refactoring the `initBall()` method into a different class can offer several advantages in terms of code organization, readability, and maintainability.

+**Location:** This file is located in the BrickGame folder along with all other classes- Main.java, Block.java, Bonus.java etc.

+**3- New PaddleInitializer.java file made**

+`Main.java` had a `initBreak()` method in `public void start(Stage primaryStage) throws Exception` section and initialized further in the code.
+I separated this into a different file called `PaddleInitializer().java`.

 **Purpose:** Refactoring the `initBall()` method into a different class can offer several advantages in terms of code organization, readability, and maintainability.

 **Location:** This file is located in the BrickGame folder along with all other classes- Main.java, Block.java, Bonus.java etc.

 # Modified Java Classes: